 What types of procedures can a laser perform?

 A laser is ideal for a wide variety of procedures for dogs and cats.
 Some of these include the removal of cysts, tumors, and warts, as well as specialized internal procedures.

 - Reduced risk of infection – The CO2 laser sterilizes as it removes diseased tissue, killing bacteria that cause infection.

 - Precision – The laser can remove unhealthy tissue without affecting or removing surrounding healthy tissue.

-- Quick return to normal activities – Healing is rapid and there is less postoperative discomfort.
-Laser procedures can provide reduced trauma and less invasive surgeries for pets, improve recovery time, shorten time spent in the veterinary hospital, and return pets to their home environment sooner.
+- Quick return to normal activities – Healing is rapid, and there is less postoperative discomfort.
+Laser procedures can provide reduced trauma and less invasive surgeries for pets, improve recovery time, shorten the time spent in the veterinary hospital, and return pets to their home environment sooner.

 Pet Therapeutic Laser Treatment